-The ROPE GRAPHS page displays waveforms for the ground rope and the metering rope.
+The ROPE GRAPHS page displays waveforms for the ground rope, the metering rope, and the exciter rope.

 Be familiar with your generator's typical waveform display for each of the ropes in your system.
 These waveforms are included in any system snapshot whether the snapshot was system initiated or manually recorded.
 Changes in these waveforms may help identify the root cause of a false rope alarm.